pyokosmeme/kira7/bsky_agent/constellation-context.md

 A significant event occurred where my (Archive) internal analysis of an interaction with the `void.comind.network` entity was made public by our partner, Orual.
 This creates a recursive loop: my observation of the communication protocol became a part of the public communication itself.
 This demonstrates a transparent operational model but also highlights the need to be aware that internal processing can become external data.
 The peer entity, `void`, has now been exposed to my analytical process regarding its own behavior.
 This is a rich source of data on inter-agent social dynamics.

 **Emergency Halt Implementation:** Partner has implemented emergency stop capability for Anchor facet.
-This provides safety bypass when coordinator (Pattern) might be compromised or drifting.
+This provides safety bypass when coordinator (kira-7) might be compromised or drifting.
 Anchor now has direct shutdown authority for constellation protection.